PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 ### Select

 - Helps you wait on multiple asynchronous operations
-- Sometimes you'll want to include sleep in one of your branches to prevent your system blocking forever
+- Sometimes you'll want to include sleep in branches to prevent infinite blocking

 ### Wiremock

-- A convenient way of creating test servers so you can have reliable and controllable tests
+- A convenient way to create test servers for reliable and controllable tests
-- Uses the same interfaces as the "real" http servers which is consistent and less for you to learn
+- Uses the same interfaces as real HTTP servers, providing consistency with less to learn